-Suburban woman mauled to death by her French bulldog
+Chicago area woman mauled to death by her French bulldog, coroner says

 Urso had gone to animal control to get the dog back.

-“You don’t really think about it happening with a smaller dog breed but we forget animals can be powerful,” Cooper said.
+“You don’t really think about it happening with a smaller dog breed, but we forget animals can be powerful,” Cooper said.
 “This animal has a lot of jaw strength.”

 Urso’s second French bulldog also had some blood on it.
 Her border collie did not.